 1.)
-The effective focal length (EFL) of lens
+The effective focal length of the lens (EFL)

-The EFL of a lens is an optical parameter and should not be confused with the Back Focal Length (BFL) or the Flange Focal Distance (FFD) which are mechanical parameters.
+The EFL of a lens is a first order optical parameter.
+It should not be confused with the Back Focal Length (BFL) or the Flange Focal Distance (FFD) which are mechanical parameters.

 2.)
 The image sensor active area

 The image sensor active area is calculated by using the pixel size and the total number pixels in the resulting image/video.
 If the output image or video is cropped, the field of view will change.

 3.)
 The relative illumination of a lens